rjintu/TigerLink/README.md

 case anyone needs to redo it in the next few weeks.
 Instructions are for Macs only.

-First, install Postgres. `brew install postgresql` generally works if you don't have an M1 Mac, but good luck otherwise lol.
+First, install Postgres. `brew install postgresql` should work on a Mac.

 Then, you have to do a bunch of things to get Postgres working properly with TigerLink.
 Here's everything that I think you'll need to do:
-1. Start the Postgres Server on your computer by running `pg_ctl –D /usr/local/var/postgres start`.
+1. Start the Postgres Server on your computer by running `pg_ctl -D /usr/local/var/postgres start`.
 Note: this also has to be done every time you restart your computer.
+If you are using an M1 Mac (and Homebrew is installed to `/usr/opt/local`) then the command is `pg_ctl -D /opt/homebrew/var/postgres stop`.
 2. Get into the Postgres shell.
 This can be done by running `psql postgres` in the terminal.
 3. Run `CREATE ROLE tigerlink LOGIN PASSWORD 'xxx';` in the shell to